 - Consider planning a food recovery challenge that involves multiple schools in your district like this one in Long Island.

-- Measure your waste — even if it is just for one day — of everything you eat and throw away.
+- Measure your waste — even for just one day — of everything you throw away.

 - Involve everyone in your household when planning meals — including school lunches — and shop accordingly.

 - Take your leftovers home with you when you dine out.
 If you don’t think you’ll eat them in time, incorporate them into other meals.

 - Ask for half portions or shared plates when dining out.

 - Encourage your grocer and local restaurants to buy local food and “ugly produce.”
 Hold taste tests for kids to test the difference between what they usually see and the “ugly” versions.
 They’ll get a chance to both see that the two taste the same, while having an opportunity to try things they otherwise might not.

 - Talk to your parents, teachers, friends and other school adults about food waste and share strategies that you’ve tried, either at home or at school.

 Help Build the Whole Fuel Up to Play 60 Community